LINEZOLID- linezolid tablet, film coated

 RECENT MAJOR CHANGES

 INDICATIONS AND USAGE

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of linezolid formulations and other antibacterial drugs, linezolid should be used only to treat infections that are proven or strongly suspected to be caused by bacteria.
-(1.4)
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of linezolid formulations and other antibacterial drugs, linezolid should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+(1.7)

 DOSAGE AND ADMINISTRATION